Zhou Zhennan

-Zhou Zhennan (Chinese: 周震南; born 21 June 2000) is a Chinese rapper, singer, songwriter and dancer.
-He finished first in Tencent's Produce Camp 2019 and debuted with R1SE.
+Zhou Zhennan (Chinese: 周震南; born 22 June 2000) is a Chinese rapper, singer, songwriter and dancer.
+He is best known as being a former member of boy group R1SE, after finishing first in Tencent's Produce Camp 2019.

 Early life

 Born on June 21, 2000, Zhou attended Chengdu Meishi International School.

 Career

 Pre-debut

 Zhou trained under JYP Entertainment as a trainee from August 2014 to 2017, before coming back to China for his debut.

 2017–2018: Career beginnings

 Zhou was a contestant in The Coming One and was placed fourth overall.
 Zhou released his debut EP V on 14 December 2018.
 It was announced that Zhou would join the cast of Let Go of My Baby alongside rapper Jackson Wang and other fellow artistes.
 Zhou, together with South Korean singer Samuel collaborated and participated in Tencent's The Collaboration Season 2.
 The duo eventually placed first and won the competition.
 Zhou won the Best Music Newcomer award in "Tencent Supernova Night Awards" on 30 January 2018.